aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-plugins-layer.md

 ## FaucetClient class

 The [FaucetClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/faucet_client.ts) class is a thin wrapper for the Aptos faucet that provides a way to funds Aptos accounts.
-The class provides a request method to request token for an Aptos acount.
+The class provides a request method to request token for an Aptos account.

 The main read methods are: